Window Cill or Window Sill? What’s the Difference (And Which Is Correct in Ireland?)

 A modern window installation – but is that a cill or a sill beneath it?

-The Great Spelling Debate: Cill or Sill?
+The Great Spelling Debate: Window Cill or Window Sill?

-If you've ever searched for window ledges online, you've probably noticed something confusing: some websites say "window cill" while others say "window sill."
+If you’ve ever searched for window ledges online, you’ve probably noticed something confusing:

-So which is correct?
 Are they different things?
-Does it even matter?

-Let's settle this once and for all.
+Let’s clear it up once and for all.

 The Short Answer